Melancholia States of the Atlantic Meridional Overturning Circulation: Results

 \subsection{Characteristics of the Edge State}

 We now compare the specific M state that was computed, which we will denote as 'EDGE' hereafter, to the ON and OFF attractors in terms of climatological averages.
-To this end we consider the final 10 iterations of the edge tracking procedure and average the model state over the first 5 years of the final pairs of simulations.
+Estimating the M state from initial conditions in a different position in phase space (line L1 instead of L3) yields virtually identical results (see Appendix~\ref{AppB}).
+We consider the final 10 iterations of the edge tracking procedure and average the model state over the first 5 years of the final pairs of simulations.
 For the attractors we use the mean state obtained during the final 500 years of the long steady-state simulations.
 In terms of the NA circulation, EDGE lies 'between' ON and OFF featuring an intermediate strength of the AMOC and NA deep water formation (Fig.~\ref{fig:circulation}a-f).
 EDGE seems relatively closer to OFF compared to ON, for instance showing a weakening of both NA gyres that is almost as pronounced as the weakening in OFF (Fig.~\ref{fig:circulation}g-i, note positive anomalies of the barotropic streamfunction due to its negative sign in the subpolar gyre).

 Further, as opposed to ON, both EDGE and OFF lack any substantial inter-hemispheric transport (Fig.~\ref{fig:circulation}a-c).
 As a result, EDGE also shows strong cooling and freshening of the NA surface waters (Fig.~\ref{fig:surface_ocean}).
 Especially the temperature decrease is almost as pronounced as in OFF.
 This is not surprising since the AMOC is indeed severely weakened in EDGE, but it nevertheless confirms that the AMOC slowdown fingerprints - see \citep{Roberts2013, Rahmstorf2015, Caesar2018, Jackson2020} - would also be observed in the case of an AMOC collapse via EDGE.